22dylan/LandMarket-HazardConsequence/_sources/Details.md

 | Year | Year in actual model; this column is not used in the model, but rather provided for the user |

 #### PreferenceMatrix.csv
 Matrix describing preferences.
 If a standard deviation is provided, the preferences are sampled from a normal distribution parameterized on a mean and standard deviation.
 An example preference matrix is provided below.
 In this case, a household agent’s preference for parcels near the coast will be sampled from a normal distribution with N(0.3, 0.2).
+An example file is [here](https://github.com/22dylan/UrbanChange-HazardConsequence/blob/main/model/model_in/S0_YR30_CSZ500/PreferenceMatrix.csv).
 |  			| household | visitor | Landlord - rentl_res | Landlord - losr | Firm - hor | Firm - hosr |
 | ---- 		| ----	|	--	|	--	|	--	|	--	|	--	|
 | α_coast 	| 0.3 	| 0.7 	| 0.2 	| 0.4 	| 0.15 	| 0.15 	|